-Several initiatives throughout the world have built large scale networks that are alternative to the traditional network operator deployments using predominantly wireless technologies (including long distance) due to the reduced cost of using the unlicensed spectrum.
+Several initiatives throughout the world have built large scale networks, using predominantly wireless technologies (including long distance) due to the reduced cost of using unlicensed spectrum.
 Wired technologies such as fiber are also used in some of these alternate networks.
+These networks constitute an alternative to traditional network operator deployments.

-There are several types of alternate deployments: community networks are self-organized and decentralized networks wholly owned by the community; networks owned by individuals who act as wireless internet service providers (WISPs); networks owned by individuals but leased out to network operators who use such networks as a low cost medium to reach the underserved population, and finally there are networks that provide connectivity by sharing wireless resources of the users.
+There are several types of alternate deployments: Community Networks are self-organized and decentralized networks wholly owned by the community; networks owned by individuals who act as Wireless Internet Service Providers (WISPs); networks owned by individuals but leased out to network operators who use such networks as a low cost medium to reach the underserved population, and finally there are networks that provide connectivity by sharing wireless resources of the users.

-The emergence of these networks can be motivated by different causes, as the reluctance, or the impossibility, of network operators to provide wired and cellular infrastructures to rural/remote areas [Pietrosemoli].
-In these cases, the networks have self sustainable business models that provide more localized communication services as well as Internet backhaul support (i.e. uplink connection) through peering agreements with traditional network operators.
-Some other times, they are built as a complement and an alternative to commercial Internet access provided by "traditional" network operators.
+The emergence of these networks has been motivated by a variety of factors such as the reluctance of network operators to provide wired and cellular infrastructures to rural/remote areas [Pietrosemoli].
+In these cases, the networks have self-sustaining business models that provide more localized communication services as well as Internet backhaul support through peering agreements with traditional network operators.
+In other cases, they are built as a complement and an alternative to commercial Internet access provided by "traditional" network operators.

-One of the aims of the Global Access to the Internet for All (GAIA) IRTF initiative is "to document and share deployment experiences and research results to the wider community through scholarly publications, white papers, Informational and Experimental RFCs, etc." In line with this objective, this document is intended to propose a classification of these "Alternative Network Deployments".
-This term includes a set of network access models that have emerged in the last decade with the aim of bringing Internet connectivity to people, following topological, architectural and business models different from the so-called "traditional" ones, where a company deploys the infrastructure connecting the users, who pay a subscription fee to be connected and make use of it.
-The document is intended to be largely descriptive providing a broad overview of initiatives, technologies and approaches employed in these networks.
-Research references describing each kind of network are also provided.
+One of the aims of the Global Access to the Internet for All (GAIA) IRTF research group is "to document and share deployment experiences and research results to the wider community through scholarly publications, white papers, Informational and Experimental RFCs, etc." In line with this objective, this document proposes a classification of these "Alternative Network Deployments".
+This term includes a set of network access models that have emerged in the last decade with the aim of bringing Internet connectivity to people, following topological, architectural and business models that differ from the so-called "traditional" ones, where a company deploys the infrastructure connecting the users, who pay a subscription fee to be connected and make use of it.
+The present document is intended to provide a broad overview of initiatives, technologies and approaches employed in these networks.
+References describing each kind of network are also provided.